-One of Penney's first suburban shopping center stores opened in Whitehall, Ohio's TOWN & COUNTRY DRIVE-IN SHOPPING CENTER, in March 1949.
-At this time, all stores were so-called dry goods only operations.
-Unlike Sears and Montgomery Ward, who operated some full-line stores, Penney's operations carried only apparel, fashion accessories, shoes, housewares, linens, curtains and other "soft lines".
+Some of Penney's first suburban shopping center stores opened in Memphis' POPLAR HIGHLAND PLAZA (1949) and Greater New York City's LEVITTOWN CENTER (1951).
+At the time, all Penney's stores were so-called dry goods only operations.
+Unlike Sears and Montgomery Ward, who operated some full-line stores, Penney's carried only apparel, fashion accessories, shoes, housewares, linens, curtains and other "soft lines".

 The J.C.
 Penney Co. store that anchored Greater New Orleans' LAKESIDE CENTER mall opened in March 1960.
 It encompassed approximately 43,200 square feet and typified the standard "dry goods only" Penney's store.